tukaianirban/sdk.go.common/log/README.md

 ### Type and Level of logs supported

-The log module supports 6 levels of logs:
+The log module supports 6 levels of logs (in incremental order of levels):

 - LEVEL_DEBUG - recommended to be used to denote logs that provide information useful for debugging issues with application / business logic.
 - LEVEL_INFO - recommended to denote logs that provide information (only) to the viewer.